jbe/jbe.github.io/_posts/2011-02-24-quick-html5-layouts-using-laydown.markdown

 # => your html5 layout

 {% endhighlight %}

+Note how symbols are converted to variable or method invocations, and string interpolations are applied when rendering.

 As a bonus, laydown is faster than most template languages, and easy to integrate, thanks to [Temple](http://timeless.judofyr.net/temple) and [Tilt](https://github.com/rtomayko/tilt).
 [The source is on Github](https://github.com/jbe/laydown).